enforcer32/Aserai2D/README.md

 ## Bugs and feature requests

 Have a bug or a feature request?
-Please first read the [issue guidelines](https://github.com/enforcer32/Aserai/blob/master/CONTRIBUTING.md) and search for existing and closed issues.
-If your problem or idea is not addressed yet, [please open a new issue](https://github.com/enforcer32/Aserai/issues/new).
+Please first read the [issue guidelines](https://github.com/enforcer32/Aserai2D/blob/master/CONTRIBUTING.md) and search for existing and closed issues.
+If your problem or idea is not addressed yet, [please open a new issue](https://github.com/enforcer32/Aserai2D/issues/new).

 ## Contributing

-Please read through our [contributing guidelines](https://github.com/enforcer32/Aserai/blob/master/CONTRIBUTING.md).
+Please read through our [contributing guidelines](https://github.com/enforcer32/Aserai2D/blob/master/CONTRIBUTING.md).
 Included are directions for opening issues, coding standards, and notes on development.
 ## Authors

 - [**enforcer32**](https://github.com/enforcer32)

 ## License

-Aserai is Licensed under the [GPL-3 License](https://github.com/enforcer32/Aserai/blob/master/COPYING.txt).
+Aserai2D is Licensed under the [GPL-3 License](https://github.com/enforcer32/Aserai2D/blob/master/COPYING.txt).